scottaw66/scottwillsey/src/content/posts/chat-gpt-sherlock.md

 series: "Raycast"
 slug: "chat-gpt-sherlock"
 ---
 Interesting things are afoot at the company known as [OpenAI](https://openai.com/).
 Apparently they’re in the Sherlocking business now, and their target is (unintentionally?)
 Raycast AI.
-I’m talking about an AI chat triggered by keyboard shortcut, with model selection conversation history, contextual awareness and screenshot and image analysis, and more.
+I’m talking about an AI chat triggered by keyboard shortcut, with model selection, conversation history, contextual awareness and screenshot and image analysis, and more.

 Sadly, I don’t have access to it yet – OpenAI is rolling it out to people gradually, even for those of us who have ChatGPT Plus.